-NYU Langone’s Center for Opioid Epidemiology and Policy publishes the Epidemiology and Policy Updates Newsletter periodically to showcase significant findings in opioid-related research and recent developments in opioid-related policy.
-To stay up to date, please join our mailing list.
+NYU Langone’s Center for Opioid Epidemiology and Policy publishes the Epidemiology and Policy Updates newsletter periodically to showcase significant findings in opioid-related research and recent developments in opioid-related policy.
+Join our mailing list.

 Opioid Epidemiology Updates

 — Adapted by Emmanuella Kobara for the NYU Center for Opioid Epidemiology and Policy.
-Read the paper “Association of pregnancy and insurance status with treatment access for opioid use disorder" in JAMA Network Open, published August 14, 2020.
+Read the article, “Pharmaceutical opioid use patterns and indicators of extramedical use and harm in adults with chronic noncancer pain, 2012-2018,” in JAMA Network Open, published April 9, 2021.

 Opioid Policy Updates